 It is rare to come across a global health problem for which we have already identified the solution.
 With the right resources and the backing of philanthropy, NALA and the communities with which it works will be able to bring an end to neglected tropical diseases.Sir Trevor Pears CMG

-Neglected Tropical Diseases (NTDs) such as schistomiasis, intestinal worms and blinding trachoma affect more than a billion people worldwide and can cause severe and lifelong impairment.
+Neglected Tropical Diseases such as schistomiasis, intestinal worms and blinding trachoma affect more than a billion people worldwide and can cause severe and lifelong impairment.
 They are most prevalent in rural regions, poor urban areas and conflict zones and are a major cause of disabilities, such as preventable blindness.

 We know how to prevent, treat and eradicate Neglected Tropical Diseases through medical treatments and interventions to promote sanitation and hygiene.
 Pears Foundation supports organisations working towards this including NALA, Sightsavers and the Queen Elizabeth Diamond Jubilee Trust.

 NALA implements intensive health education at all levels with a special emphasis on children being health messengers for their schools and families.

-- Community engagement and mobilisation: NALA engages community members and local stakeholders.
+NALA engages community members and local stakeholders.
 The NALA team also provides mentorship and support for local leaders to spearhead health initiatives in their communities.

-The foundation also supported the Queen Elizabeth Diamond Jubilee Trust from its inception in 2012 to its closure in 2020.
+Pears Foundation also supported the Queen Elizabeth Diamond Jubilee Trust from its inception in 2012 to its closure in 2020.
 The Trust’s time-limited programmes achieved a significant, sustainable reduction in avoidable blindness in Malawi, Kenya and Uganda.